NCSickels/chadv1.0/README.md

 ## Project Overview

 Our senior design group is the second team working on the Charger Active Defense project.
-This project aims to develop a fuzzing workflow that effectively tests the networking aspects of the selected target applications, Medusa and Masscan.
-We strive to identify any hangs or crashes that may occur, which can then be sent back to the host machine to potentially disrupt or halt the adversary’s tool.
+This project aims to create a fuzzing workflow that effectively tests the networking aspects of selected target applications.
+These target applications include Medusa, Masscan, and three different attack tools generated using the Phind and GitHub Copilot AI models.
+We strive to identify any hangs or crashes that may occur, which can then be sent back to the host machine to potentially disrupt or halt the adversary's tool.

 This project is divided into two main phases - the fuzzing workflow and the active defense tool.
 The fuzzing workflow phase involves the selection of fuzzing tools, two attack tools to fuzz, and the development of a fuzzing workflow.
 The active defense tool phase involves the development of a tool that can detect and respond to attacks on the network and send the fuzzed responses back to the adversary's tool.

+At the sponsor's request, we have expanded the second phase to include generating three attack tools derived from the Phind and GitHub Copilot AI models.
+This addition will involve creating a banner-grabbing tool, an FTP password brute-force tool, and a simple, multi-threaded banner-grabbing tool from each model, comprising six tools.

 You can find the sponsor's project proposal slide below.